Types of Forklift Accidents

 - Employee of the company with the forklift injured by the forklift operator.

-Forklift accidents are usually caused by the negligence of the forklift operator and the company employing the forklift operator.
-It’s a rare situation when the injured worker or customer is at fault.
+Forklift accidents are almost always caused by the negligence of the forklift operator and the company employing the forklift operator.

 Speeding Up Your Case and Getting Paid 9% Interest!

-When it can be proved that the forklift operator was 100% at fault, we can file a motion for Summary Judgment which asks to the court to award you 100% fault against the company employing the forklift operator.
+We can often prove that the forklift operator was 100% at fault by filing a motion for Summary Judgment which asks to the court to award you 100% fault against the forklift operator and the company employing him/her.
 When Summary Judgment is granted, it speeds up your case and awards you 9% interest on your damages including pain and suffering!

-We obtained a settlement (years before trial) of the entire $1 million policy for one of our clients struck by a forklift when we won a Summary Judgment motion obtaining a Court Order finding that the defendant was 100% at fault and awarding 9% interest to our client.
-Our client fell backwards on the floor when hit by a forklift and she injured her neck requiring surgery.
+We obtained a settlement of the entire $1 million policy within weeks of winning a Summary Judgment motion finding that the forklift operator was 100% at fault and awarding 9% interest to our client.
+The company went out of business just after the accident.
+Our client fell backwards on the floor when hit by a forklift and she re-injured her neck requiring surgery (she had a prior surgery for a previous existing neck injury).

 There are several types of forklift trucks including gas or electric powered and ones which are driven or ones which are hand operated.
 There are many brands including HILO which is often used generically when people call a forklift, a HILO.